How to Avoid Electrical Issues This Holiday Season

-Whether you decide to deck your halls or not, the odds are pretty high that your going to be using a lot more electricity this holiday season.
+Whether you decide to deck your halls or not, the odds are pretty high that you’re going to be using a lot more electricity this holiday season.
 Between decorating, hours of cooking, and tons of guests, your average Maryland home is going to alight with energy use.
 And mostly, that’s just fine.
 As long as you do what you can to stay safe.

 At GAC Services, the only thing our experts take more seriously than providing top-class service is your safety!
 Electrical complications, fires, and injuries relating to electricity are very common in the winter months.
 And to avoid risks, and keep your family safe, our experts built this handy list of safety tips!

 Looking for electrical repair or dedicated circuit installation for your Maryland home?
 Contact GAC Services online today!

 7 Great Tips for Holiday Electrical Safety

 Most safety tips are going to relate to simple preparation.
 After all, safety should always come first, both in concept, and in practice.
 Use these tips to reduce risks and keep your holiday happy this year:

 - Don’t overload outlets.
 Such a common issue, and one that can be easily avoided!
 Overloading an outlet is very easy when you’ve got five strands of lights, three appliances, and an oven all on one outlet.
 Spread out your decorations, and if you find a lack of outlets, just get more installed!

 - Never chain extension cords.
 Chained cords are a huge, huge electrical fire hazard.
 They simply weren’t meant to be used in this way.
 Your best bet when you need more length is to go to the hardware store, hands-down.